brian32768/traccar/README.md

 https://hub.docker.com/r/traccar/traccar

 You have to set up an XML file that will be traccar.xml in the config volume.
-I keep a copy of the file here but currently not checked into git.
+I have sample copies here, you can use H2 or MySQL.
+There is a password embedded in there that you need to change for your set up.

 You edit it per instructions here: https://www.traccar.org/configuration-file/

-I just converted from using the default H2 database, which I know nothing about to use MySQL, which I actually understand.
+I included the h2 file to allow using the default H2 database, which I know nothing about.
+I made the traccar_mysql.xml file to use MySQL, which I actually understand.

 == Use OpenCage Geocoder